-- 22.3A The design of the WWC shall be undertaken by a suitably qualified and experienced person with expertise in designing such structures.
+- 22.3B The design of the WWC shall be undertaken by a suitably qualified and experienced person with specific expertise in designing such structures.
 The appointment of the designer shall be undertaken following the consultation undertaken in condition 22.3.
-A report of all consultation undertaken, including copies of all written comments provided to the consent holder, and documents setting out the final design of the WWC shall be provided to the Ashburton District Council prior to construction commencing. - 22.3B Prior to the first operation of the WWC, the designer appointed in accordance with condition 22.3A shall certify that the WWC has been constructed in accordance with the final design provided to the Ashburton District Council in accordance with condition 22.3A. - 22.4 The consent holder shall construct / install the following facilities when it is constructing the WWC: - a.
+Following its development by the appointed course designer, the concept and final designs shall be provided to the parties that participated in the WWC scoping exercise provided for by condition 22.3(a), who will be invited to make comment on the design in writing and through a collective meeting.
+A report of all consultation undertaken, including copies of all written comments provided to the consent holder, and documents setting out the final design of the WWC shall be provided to the Ashburton District Council and those parties that participated in the consultation process, prior to construction commencing.
+For the avoidance of doubt, the final design of the WWC is entirely at the discretion of the consent holder, but must as a minimum include the features listed in condition 22.3b. - 22.3C Prior to the first operation of the WWC, the designer appointed in accordance with condition 22.3B shall certify that the WWC has been constructed in accordance with the final design provided to the Ashburton District Council in accordance with condition 22.3B. - 22.4 The consent holder shall construct / install the following facilities when it is constructing the WWC: - a.
 An all-weather gravelled car-parking area that can accommodate 40-parked cars and 2 buses.
 The parking area shall have minimum stall dimensions of 2.5m wide and 5.0m deep, with a circulation aisle of at least 6.2m wide.
 Two of the car-parking spaces that are located closest to the WWC shall be increased in width to 3.6m and be signed as mobility parking spaces.
-To comply with NZS4121:2001, these spaces should have a stable and firm surface, which will require a high quality unsealed surface (or sealing). - Allowance shall be provided for bus turning so that only one reverse manoeuvre is required when entering and exiting the car parking area associated with the WWC; - An additional overflow parking area able to accommodate 30 car-parking spaces shall be formed and oversewn with grass; - d.
-Toilet and change facilities for men, women, and wheelchair accessible / non-gender specific facilities: - e.
+To comply with NZS4121:2001, these spaces should have a stable and firm surface, which will require a high quality unsealed surface (or sealing). - b.
+Allowance shall be provided for bus turning so that only one reverse manoeuvre is required when entering and exiting the car parking area associated with the WWC: - c.
+An additional overflow parking area able to accommodate 30 car-parking spaces shall be formed and oversewn with grass; - d.
+Toilet and change facilities for men, women, and wheelchair accessible / nongender specific facilities; - e.
 Live, recorded web-based camera service (for public use and security / surveillance); - f.
-Security fencing around the WWC and its facilities, but excluding the car park areas; - g.
-An emergency stop, and remote control, for the WWC flow control mechanism; - h.
+Security fencing around the WWC and its facilities, but excluding the car park areas: - g.
+An emergency stop, and remote control, for the WWC flow control mechanism: - h.
 Emergency telephone for direct contact with course managers and emergency services; - i.
-A warning mechanism for flow changes (which shall include a siren and a flashing light); and - j.
-Signs at the entrance to the WWC setting out the rules associated with its use, and the hazards that are associated with its use as recommended by the WWCMP. - 22.5 The WWC and facilities required by conditions 22.3 and 22.4A of these resource consents shall be constructed / in place prior to the Klondyke Pond first being filled with water and shall be maintained by the consent holder in good working order for their specified use at all times.
+Landscaping to provide sun and wind protection; - j.
+A warning mechanism for flow changes (which shall include a siren and a flashing light); and - k.
+Signs at the entrance to the WWC setting out the rules associated with its use, and the hazards that are associated with its use as recommended by the WWCMP.

+22.5 The WWC and facilities required by conditions 22.3 and 22.4A of these resource consents shall be constructed / in place prior to the Klondyke Pond first being filled with water and shall be maintained by the consent holder in good working order for their specified use at all times.